ddrcode/c64rust/README.md

 - Clock emulation (currently it ticks at host speed; it's not an issue as there is no emulation of other devices like GPU/VIC II, so sync is not required).
-- Client that refreshes text screen state automatically
+- Basic CIA features (at least clock and keyboard)

 ### Ambitions

-- Keyboard emulation
+- Keyboard emulation (current keyboard featue requires KERNAL as it writes directly to its memory)
 - VIC II graphics (without sprites and smooth scrolling)

 ### Long-term goals